-Our Paris Tips & Suggestions
+Our Paris Tips & Advice

 Yes, there are a number of other websites that have published tips about Paris, but we have created the following list from our own personal experience(s).
 For those of you who have never been to Paris previously, some of these tips might seem unusual or perhaps "harsh", but we can definitely assure you that these things take place in Paris and you will have an even more enjoyable time in Paris if you take advantage of these tips & warnings!

 - Eiffel Tower: Be sure to reserve your tickets ahead of time online prior to your trip if you want to go up to the top.
 If you don’t book online and try to buy your tickets that day they may be completely booked.
 They do check ticket times and are pretty strict about not allowing you up to the top in until the time printed.
 You are allowed to go through security along the perimeter without tickets.
 The ticket office is behind the security.
 See the Official Eiffel Tower Website for more information.

 - Learn some French: A lot of Americans complain about the French being rude.
 We’ve found the opposite to be true.
 If you take a little time to learn some French and don’t expect everyone to speak english it’s appreciated.
 One waiter completely changed his attitude when I asked him to speak more slowly in French.
 He winked at me and the rest of the meal was perfect.
 Remember you are in their country, so don’t expect them to be American-like.